CAQM observes Delhi's neighbouring states have failed to take steps to curb stubble burning: AAP | Politics

 Attacking Bhardwaj for his comments, Delhi BJP spokesperson Praveen Shankar Kapoor said the AAP leader's PC on pollution due to stubble burning in neighboring states is the beginning of an eyewash to ultimately evade responsibility to stop stubble burning.

-''Punjab, Haryana, UP, Rajasthan all have failed to subside and provide machinery to prevent stubble burning,'' he claimed.
+''Punjab, Haryana, UP, Rajasthan all have failed to subside and provide machinery to prevent stubble burning,'' Bhardwaj claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)